LGBTQ events in Atlanta

 Black Gay Pride Celebration

 Labor Day Weekend

 What began as informal house parties has grown into the largest Black Gay Pride celebration in the world.
-The masses of black LGBT people who gather in Atlanta each Labor Day weekend is incomparable, as are the mind-blowing parties and community-empowerment seminars.
-Atlanta’s reputation as a black gay mecca is magnified during the first weekend of September, especially when thousands gather in Piedmont Park on the Sunday of Labor Day weekend.
+The masses of Black LGBTQ people who gather in Atlanta each Labor Day weekend is incomparable, as are the mind-blowing parties and community-empowerment seminars.
+Atlanta’s reputation as a Black gay destination is magnified during the first weekend of September, especially when thousands gather in Piedmont Park on the Sunday of Labor Day weekend.

 Out on Film

-The most entertaining and provocative selections in LGBT cinema are showcased during the “Out on Film” festival each fall.
-Approaching its silver anniversary, Out on Film is one of the oldest LGBT film festivals in the country and strives to bring multicultural films and other titles that otherwise would not receive big-screen distribution.
+The most entertaining and provocative selections in LGBTQ cinema are showcased during the “Out on Film” festival each fall.
+Approaching its silver anniversary, Out on Film is one of the oldest LGBTQ film festivals in the country and strives to bring multicultural films and other titles that otherwise would not receive big-screen distribution.

 Atlanta Pride Festival

-There is not a more powerful reminder of the progress of LGBT Atlantans than the annual LGBT Pride festival, which attracts an estimated 300,000 festival-goers each year.
+There is not a more powerful reminder of the progress of LGBTQ Atlantans than the annual LGBTQ Pride Festival, which attracts an estimated 300,000 festival-goers each year.
 Having survived a move from the last weekend in June to the cooler month of October, Atlanta Pride continues to draw thousands to its Piedmont Park marketplace and parade down Peachtree Street.